CERVICAL MYELOPATHY

 Cervical Myelopathy Causes

-In addition to progressive wear and tear of the spine, Cervical myelopathy can occur by hardening of the ligaments covering the brain and spinal cord.
+In addition to progressive wear and tear of the spine, cervical myelopathy can occur by hardening the ligaments covering the brain and spinal cord.
 Also, the posterior longitudinal ligament hardening occurs more frequently.
 Therefore. implying that the soft tissue that links the bones of the spine loses flexibility and gradually transforms into bone.
-As the ligament thickens, it begins to take up more space and exert pressure on the spinal cord, resulting in this condition.
-The most prevalent site occurs in the neck region of the spine.
+As the ligament thickens, it takes up more space and exerts pressure on the spinal cord, resulting in this condition.
+The most prevalent site occurs in the neck region of the spine; however, any areas of the spine may become affected by disorders or degeneration, but aging provides the most common cause of cervical myelopathy.

 The following spinal disorders can also cause cervical myelopathy